 Maybe Stravinsky practiced the wrong things.
 According to Joseph, Stravinsky’s library included heavily marked manuals of technique by Isidor Phillip and Carl Czerny.
 Stravinsky’s piano music obviously bears the imprint of this kind of mindless fiddling.
-While I love that sound in the finished product -- Kerman details the influence of Czerny on the Concerto -- the idea of spending hours and hours a day practicing it for real (which apparently both the composer and his son did for months at a stretch) boggles my mind.
+That sound is compelling in the finished product - Kerman details the influence of Czerny on the Concerto - but the idea of spending hours and hours a day practicing Phillip and Czerny for real (which apparently both the composer and his son did for months at a stretch) is disturbing.

 To be comfortable on stage or on record, you need to practice an emotional relationship to the piece.
 Did Stravinsky ever do this?
 I suspect not.
 Practice routines aside, many of the best artists find that performance completes the circuit and actually enables them to play at their highest level.
 Performance is an act of vulnerability, and that vulnerability seems like an uncomfortable space for Stravinsky.